conge/conge.github.io/_posts/2018/2018-09-24-AI-notes-Week-13-Logic-and-Planning.md

 > This week you should do  **Lesson 9**, [Logic & Planning](https://www.udacity.com/course/viewer#!/c-ud954/l-6389079269) ,
  and read **Chapters 7-10** in Russell & Norvig.
 Additional readings can be found on the course schedule.

-> Readings on Logic and Planning
+> Readings on Logic and Planning.
 > AIMA: Chapter 7-10 (Logic), Chapter 11-12 (Planning)

 # Introduction